nix-community/nixd/docs/user-guide.md

 If you would like to use `nixd` in your personal flake, you can use `flake-compat` to turn your project in a "non-flake" installable.

-Note that `flake-compat` by edolstra will fetch a git project in nix store, that will break many things.
+Note that `flake-compat` by edolstra will fetch a git project in nix store, that will break everything just as the same case as normal flakes.

 So tldr, to use `nixd` in your flake project, you have to: